shajra/nix-project/README.md

 # About this project<a id="sec-1"></a>

-This project helps set up projects use the [Nix package manager](https://nixos.org/nix) better.
+This project assists the setup of other projects with the [Nix package manager](https://nixos.org/nix).
 Specifically, it provides two scripts:

 -   `nix-project` to help scaffold a Nix-based project and update dependencies with [Niv](https://github.com/nmattia/niv).
 -   `org2gfm` to generate [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) from [Emacs Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) files.